getcarina/getcarina.com/_tutorials/connect-docker-containers-ambassador-pattern.md

   - networking
 ---

-This tutorial demonstrates how to connect Docker containers using the Ambassador pattern so that they can communicate over the network and across Docker hosts.
-For information about the Ambassador pattern, see [Docker networking basics][networking-basics].
+This tutorial demonstrates how to connect Docker containers using the ambassador pattern so that they can communicate over the network and across Docker hosts.
+For information about the ambassador pattern, see [Docker networking basics][networking-basics].

 ### Prerequisite